arutar/wininfparser/README.md

 ##########################"""

-# Create header and set indent 3 after it
+# Creates a header and sets an indent of 3 after it
 n=INFsection()
 n.SetHeader(h)
 n.SetIndent(3)